Skip to main content

 SumUp is supporting 3-D Secure payments for an additional layer of security when it comes to online transactions.

-EMVCo have developed 3D Secure 2, a new authentication protocol for payment card transactions, to meet the requirements of SCA.
+EMVCo has developed 3D Secure 2, a new authentication protocol for payment card transactions, to meet the requirements of Strong Customer Authentication (SCA).
 This protocol will reduce fraud with its additional security layers, such as biometrics.

 SCA (Strong Customer Authentication) is an obligatory security measure that relies on two-factor authentication to verify the identity of the consumer in a payment transaction.
 As a result, these factors are strictly consumer-based.
 SCA can combine two of the following three factors, which must be strictly independent of each other: